tuffnerdstuff/hauk-snitch/README.md

 interval = 1    # 1 second
 ```
 ### Notification
-Each time a new Hauk session is created, you will be notified via eMail.
+Each time a new Hauk session is created, you will be notified via eMail if `enabled` is set to `true`.
+If you use the provided `docker-compose.yaml` a SMTP server will be started
+along hauk-snitch and you can leave `smtp_host` and `smtp_port` as it is, otherwise you have to adapt it to your needs.
+The eMail notifications will have the sender address `from`
+and will be sent to the email address `to`.
 ```
 [notification]
 enabled=true